alphagov/govuk-content-api-docs/source/technical.html.md

 You can be notified of new changes to the API by [getting in contact](#support/community) with the team.

-## Support

-Content API is currently in a [beta](https://www.gov.uk/help/beta) phase and may be subject to changes and improvements.

-If you have any problems with this API or would like to report an issue we have a dedicated support email of: [insert email](#).
-This email is monitored during office hours.

-To be informed of changes to the API and support status please join our [mailing list](#) <- Will we have one?

 ## Authors and acknowledgments

 GOV.UK API for Content Team: Emma Beynon, Kevin Dew, Ben Hazell, Steve Laing, Thomas Leese, Hong Nguyen, Patrick Opoosun, Antonia Simmons, Felix Tomlinson